rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

 }
 ```
 > The `<T>` syntax is a feature of Rust, it means a generic type parameter. `<T>` means that the Some variant of the Option enum can hold one piece of data of any type, and that each concrete type that gets used in place of T makes the overall `Option<T>` type a different type.
+> Matches in Rust are exhaustive: we must exhaust every last possibility in order for the code to be valid.
+Especially in the case of `Option<T>`, when Rust prevents us from forgetting to explicitly handle the None case, it protects us from assuming that we have a value when we might have null, thus making the billion-dollar mistake discussed earlier impossible

 # Interesting Articles to read
 * Author of this below site : [Amos Wenger](https://github.com/fasterthanlime)